kenhanscombe/ukbtools/README.md

 ```

-This will take a few minutes.
-The rate-limiting step is reading and parsing the code in the UKB-generated .r file - not `ukb_df` per se.

 You can also specify the path to your fileset if it is not in the current directory.
 For example, if your fileset is in a subdirectory of the working directory called data